anyahush/the-freefrom-cookbook/README.md

 ## Surface Plane

 ### Colour Scheme
 During development I explored different colour palettes and options.
 I wanted to use a colour scheme that was both pleasing to the using, and contributed to an overall stylish and simple design.
-Using [Coolors](https://coolors.co/), a colour palette was chosen.
+Whilst researching, I explored what different colours represent.
+Green is often associated with nature and is often viewed as a calming colour.
+I decided that I wanted my site to be a grounded experience for the user rather than overly garish or exciteable.
+From that, and using green as a central colour, I used [Coolors](https://coolors.co/),  to determine a colour palette.

 Initially this palette was chosen:
 ![Colour palette](static/images/readme_images/original_coolors.png)